Creative commons

 What is Creative Commons?

-Creative Commons (CC) is a non-profit organization that aims to increase the amount of creative, cultural, educational, and scientific content freely available to the public to legally share, use, repurpose, and remix.
+Creative Commons (CC) is a non-profit organisation that aims to increase the amount of creative, cultural, educational, and scientific content freely available to the public to legally share, use, repurpose, and remix.

 CC licenses offer a simple, standardised way for creators to permit users to reproduce, reuse, or remix a work.
 CC licences do not replace copyright, but work alongside it.